Service Bus Authentication and Authorization with the Access Control Service

 Authentication and authorization always flows through the client, and the client is the only component requiring direct network visibility to all parties.
 It is, for example, possible to use an ADFS service that is not exposed outside the corporate firewall in conjunction with ACS since ACS and ADFS never talk to each other directly.
 Whenever the client wants to perform an operation on a protected resource, such as sending a message to a Service Bus queue, it needs to obtain proof that it is authorized to do so.
 That proof is acquired, from ACS, in form of a ‘token’.
 The token is simply a container for a set of claims, and is digitally signed by the issuer.
 If ACS is configured to establish the identity using an external identity provider such as ADFS, there are at least two tokens in play.
 The first token is acquired from an identity provider such as ADFS, providing one of many kinds of proof of the user’s identity as input.
 That token is then handed to ACS, which evaluates it, runs the rules, and emits the token for the relying party.

-Service Bus and ACS have a special relationship in that each Service Bus service namespace is paired with a matching ACS service namespace of the same name, suffixed with “–sb”.
+Service Bus and ACS have a special relationship in that each Service Bus service namespace can be paired with a matching ACS service namespace of the same name, suffixed with “–sb”.
 The reason for this special relationship is in the way that Service Bus and ACS manage their mutual trust relationship and the associated cryptographic secrets.

-Inside the “-sb” ACS service namespace, which you can explore from the Windows Azure Portal by selecting the Service Bus service namespace and then clicking the ACS icon on the ribbon, is a “ServiceBus” relying party definition following the ‘Relying Party Applications’ navigation.
+Inside the “-sb” ACS service namespace, which you can explore from the Azure Portal by selecting the Service Bus service namespace and then clicking the ACS icon on the ribbon, is a “ServiceBus” relying party definition following the ‘Relying Party Applications’ navigation.
 The relying party definition has a ‘Realm’ value mapping to the root of the matching Service Bus service namespace (using the ‘http’ scheme), and sets the token type to ‘SWT’ and the expiration time of tokens to 1200 seconds.
 Furthermore, the signing keys are not manageable or accessible through the portal or the API.

 Associated with the “ServiceBus” relying party definition is a “Default Rule Group for Service Bus” containing the basic mapping that enables the ‘owner’ of a service namespace to act as super-user on the service namespace.
 The rule group contains, by default, three simple rules that map the input ‘nameidentifier’ claim for the “owner” service identity to the three permission claims understood by Service Bus: ‘Send’ for all send operations, ‘Listen’ to open up listeners or receive messages, and ‘Manage’ to observe or manage the state of the Service Bus tenant.
 Service Bus ignores all other claims contained in tokens issued to it.
 The “owner” service identity is a regular service identity in the ACS service namespace.
 It is possible, and advised, to create more.
 In fact, using the “owner” identity should be restricted to performing administrative tasks.